Layr-Labs/eigenlayer-middleware/docs/registries/StakeRegistry.md

 `initializeSlashableStakeQuorum` initializes a new quorum by pushing an initial `StakeUpdate` to `_totalStakeHistory[quorumNumber]`, with an initial stake of 0.
 Other methods can validate that a quorum exists by checking whether `_totalStakeHistory[quorumNumber]` has a nonzero length.

 This method configures a `minimumStake` for the quorum, defines the `StrategyParams` used when calculating stake weight and sets the `lookAheadPeriod` which defines how many blocks ahead to when considering the minimum amount of slahable stake.
-Note that `lookAheadPeriod` should be less than the `DEALLOCATION_DELAY` (14 days within the `AllocationManager`) blocks in the future, or the values returned from this method may inaccurate due to deallocations.
+Note that `lookAheadPeriod` should be less than the `DEALLOCATION_DELAY` (14 days within the `AllocationManager`) blocks in the future, to avoid calculating stake values that may not reflect the operators true allocated stake.

 *Entry Points*:
 * `RegistryCoordinator.createSlashableStakeQuorum`